tensorflow/gnn/tensorflow_gnn/docs/guide/runner.md

 *   `KerasFit`.

-Collaborators may contribute new training and validation loops with Python object that implements the `Trainer` protocol.
+Collaborators may contribute new training and validation loops with a Python object that subclasses `Trainer` and implements its abstract methods.
 For example, a custom training loop with look ahead gradients.

 ### GraphTensor Processing